iantkim/iantkim/README.md

 I am looking for opportunities to test different computational models that are firmly grounded in biology, capitalizing on the constraints and insights from brain sciences, aimed at practical breakthroughs.

 My research experience spans from animal to human clinical models in neuroscience and psychology.
 I am comfortable presenting to both field experts and the public, and have strong reviews teaching subjects in these topics.
-I have created tasks, tests, and ran analyses and statistical tests using Python, Matlab, and R during this time.
+I have created tasks, tests, and conducted analyses and statistical tests using Python, Matlab, and R during this time.

 I bring acumen honed from a decade of experience in: